nus-cs2103-AY2324S2/ip/docs/README.md

 ![Screenshot of Leto's GUI](Ui.png)

 **Leto** is a powerful and intuitive task management application designed to help you keep track of your daily tasks efficiently.
-Whether you're managing deadlines, events, or simple to-do items, Duke provides a streamlined and user-friendly interface to enhance your productivity.
+Whether you're managing deadlines, events, or simple to-do items, Leto provides a streamlined and user-friendly interface to enhance your productivity.
 It also supports saving to a portable CSV format so you can import them into a spreadsheet tool like Excel or Google Drive.